jidelson/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between .forEach & .map is that .map will utilize return values and return a new array of the same size. .forEach doesn’t actually return anything, but instead it calls the provided function on each element in the array.

 2. What is the difference between a function and a method?

+A function is code that can be called on by name which can be given data which we call parameters.
+All data passed to a function is explicit.
+A method is also code that can be called on by name, but a method is associated with an object.
+The data passed to a method is done so implicitly.

 3. What is closure?

+A closure gives you access to an outer function’s scope from an inner function.
+Closures control what is and what is not in scope in a function, and which variables are shared between functions in the same scope.

 4. Describe the four rules of the 'this' keyword.

+  1) If "this" is in the global scope then it is calling what is in the window.
+  2) Whenever a function is used with dot notation, whatever is on the left is what "this" is referring to.
+  3) Whenever a constructor function is used, "this" refers to what is being returned in the object.
+  4) When call or apply are used "this" is explicitly defined.

 5. Why do we need super() in an extended class?

+Because extend will not work without it.
+It is used to call the constructor of the parent class and to access its properties and methods.

 ## Project Set up